chrplr/PCBS/docs/main.rst

 A general audio visual stimulus presentation script
 ---------------------------------------------------

-In some experiments, we know in avdvance the precise timing of all stimuli (the program flow does not depends on external events).
+In some experiments, we know in advance the precise timing of all stimuli (the program flow does not depends on external events).
 I wrote a script that reads the timing of audiovisual stimuli and presents them at the expected times — Its code is available at https://www.github.com/chrplr/audiovis